What is Intent to Proceed (ITP)?

 Monitoring order-out status

-- Day 1 Certainty & AIM - Automated verification services
+- Day 1 Certainty & AIM overview - Automated verification services